Ada-Developers-Academy/core-unit-1/intro-to-oop-contd/projects-with-many-files.md

 import random
 ```

-This statement imports the `random` module name into the current scope, allowing us to access identifiers in the module by using dot notation to look inside the module name as follows:
+This statement imports the `random` module name into the current scope.
+After `random` is imported, we can access identifiers in the `random` module by using dot notation.
+For example:

 ```python
 my_random_int = random.randint(0, 5)